MaximilianMcC/ncea-assessment/README.md

 ![Long bay college logo](https://www.longbaycollege.com/wp-content/uploads/2020/09/Long_Bay_College_Logo_Tag2-1024x141.png)

 # DTS NCEA Assessment - 91883
 I will be using this `md` file to keep track of what I have done each day.
 It will have pseudocode, debugging, and program ideas.
-<br><br>
-I am going to be completing this with the programming language `C#` and using an external library called [`Newtonsoft.Json`](https://www.newtonsoft.com/json) to handle the external JSON in the program.
+All of the quiz data will be in a JSON file.

 ---
 ## TODO
 1. [x] Make `Utils` and `Program` class.
-1. [x] Decide to use [`Newtonsoft.Json`](https://www.newtonsoft.com/json) or [`System.Text.Json`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-6.0)
 1. [x] Load questions from the JSON.
 1. [ ] Create questions and save in the JSON
 1. [ ] Write Pseudocode